 - Five-homes are prime headquarters for spiritually minded people.
 Remember, five is the number of ether (or spirit).
 You can enhance a sense of spiritual connection by placing unique crystal elements in the west.
 A crystal ball, crystal vase, candle holders…these are all perfect features.
 Ideally, place these crystal accents in a window, and watch the setting sun make prismatic patterns on your walls.
 This will activate the rainbow within you!

 - Find a sun-and-moon motif and hang it on your westwall.
 The union between these two energies will offer balance and stability, while still encouraging a celestial connection for you in your home.
 The sun is a yang (male) energy and moon is yin (female) – these are ancient archetypes for perfect harmony.

 Six Meaning and Insights for Number Six Homes:

 The number six is the perfect number for sensual evenings by your hearth fire, and romantic interludes.
-It’s because the six is the number of love, sensuality, and romance.
+It’s because the number six is a feng shui number of love, sensuality, and romance.
 It’s also a number for nurturing (great for raising families in the home) and physicality.
 There’s a flip-side to six if it’s over-active in your home’s energy.
 Too many six vibrations can lead to obsessive-compulsive tendencies.
 If not in balance, the number six can lead to jealousy or potentially abusive behavior.
 It’s the passion backing number six that causes a backfire if the vibration in your home is out of whack.
 Incorporating Feng Shui practices in the southeast area of your home will assist in keeping that six energy-loving and bright.
 The southeast region in Feng Shui represents the ‘small wood’, and governs the element of wind.
 This Feng Shui sector is also the region of gentleness and clear communication.
 Activating these elements will keep your six-house in perfect order.